aminnairi/vim-cheatsheet/README.md

-`Fa` | Move the cursor just under the previous occurrence of the `a` character `ga` | Display the ASCII, octal and hexadecimal value of the character under the cursor `gd` | Go to local definition of the variable under the cursor `gd` | Go to local definition of the variable under the cursor `ge` | Move the cursor to the beginning of the previous word `gf` | Open the file under the cursor for editin in the current buffer `gg` | Move the cursor to the top of the buffer
+`Fa` | Move the cursor just under the previous occurrence of the `a` character `ga` | Display the ASCII, octal and hexadecimal value of the character under the cursor `gd` | Go to local definition of the variable under the cursor `gD` | Go to global definition of the variable under the cursor `ge` | Move the cursor to the beginning of the previous word `gE` | Move the cursor to the beginning of the previous whitespace separated word `gf` | Open the file under the cursor for editin in the current buffer `10gF` | Open the file under the cursor for editin in the current buffer and go to the `10`th line `gg` | Move the cursor to the top of the buffer
+`gi` | Move the cursor to the location of where the previous insertion has ended `10gI` | Move the cursor before the first non-whitespace character of the line under the cursor, go into `INSERT` mode and repeat the insertion `10`th time after going back to `NORMAL` mode
-`gi` | Move the cursor to the location of where the previous insertion has ended `gn` | Move the cursor to the next search and go into `VISUAL` mode `gt` | Move to the next tab
+`gn` | Move the cursor to the next search and go into `VISUAL` mode `gN` | Move the cursor to the previous search and go into `VISUAL` mode `gt` | Move to the next tab
+`gT` | Move to the previous tab
 `guiw` | Lowercase a word
 `gUiw` | Uppercase a word
 `gw` | Format the selected lines and go back to the original position